newtheatre/website/_content/technical.md

 - 63/3 and 32/1 supply in SR wing
 - 64 IWB circuits in grid; 8 ground circuits, all with 15A sockets.
 6 hard-powered channels in the patch bay.
-- RCD-protected 13A sockets: both wings and USR.
+- RCD-protected 13A sockets in both wings and USR.

 </div>
 </div>